-It’s no secret that work takes up a big chunk of your life.
+It’s no secret that work takes up a big chunk of our lives.

-And, because such a large percentage of an employee’s life is spent working, companies must create an environment that others want to work at each day.
+Because such a large percentage of an employee’s life is spent working, companies must create an environment where others want to work each day.
 By designing and enhancing an employee experience, you can expect to see greater levels of engagement, satisfaction, retention and company commitment.

 Leading by Example

-Morgan also found that there are a handful of companies who have focused on culture, technology and physical spaces to yield real business results.
+Morgan also found that there are a handful of companies that have focused on culture, technology and physical spaces to yield real business results.
 For example: